 Yes.
 Good quality libraries can be obtained, providing that the RNA is of sufficiently high quality.
 For Illumina sequencing, a DV200 of at least 30% is recommended, and samples should be used that provide at least 1 µg of RNA.

 Use a microtome to obtain 5-10 µm sections from FFPE samples.
 Sections thinner than 5 µm may be used if they can be reliably cut.
 Sections thicker than 10 µm are not recommended because they may not be fully digested.
+Also, no more than 5 sections (10 µM each) should be used for each extraction.
+Using too much tissue can lead to incomplete digestion and reduced yields.

 Yes, tissue can be used which is not embedded in paraffin.
 In this case, we recommend mechanically grinding an amount of tissue equivalent to the recommended number of sections.